 One of MetricMonkey’s core beliefs is on augmenting, rather than replacing human capabilities so that the designer is always in control of the design.
 We realised that by only allowing users to create extrusions, we were limiting the solution space.
 That’s why we developed additional functionality to empower users to generate their own building form.
 Custom massing can simply be referenced into MetricMonkey and MetricMoney will do the rest – generate floor plates, calculate areas and run environmental analyses.
 We think this is a pretty neat solution which offers enormous flexibility where more complex form-finding is required.

 In its early days, MetricMonkey harnessed the power of the Grasshopper community by integrating many 3rd party plug-ins.
 While we have a lot of love for these plug-ins, we realised that moving forward, being dependent on 3rd party plug-ins wasn’t sustainable.
 That’s why we’ve been building our tools from scratch.
 Not only does this make installing the software more manageable, but it has also brought significant speed benefits.
 We’ve been benchmarking our results against popular plug-ins like Human, Elefront and Ladybug and have found x2-3 savings.
 This seems too good to keep to ourselves, so we plan on releasing these components on food4rhino in the coming months for public use.

 Importing shapefiles – MetricMonkey vs @IT

 Dynamic geometry pipeline – MetricMonkey vs Human

-Overall, we’re extremely excited about what we’ve developed and can’t wait for our customers to start using it.
+Overall, we’re incredibly excited about what we’ve developed and can’t wait for our customers to start using it.
 If you’re interested in staying abreast of MetricMonkey’s development, please sign-up to our newsletter.
-Alternatively, if you are interested in being one of our beta testers, simply fill out the form below and we’ll be in touch.
+Alternatively, if you are interested in being one of our beta testers, simply fill out the form below, and we’ll be in touch.